Pablo Lima

-Pablo Martín Lima Olid (born March 26th 1981 in Montevideo) is a retired Uruguayan football left-back.
+Pablo Martín Lima Olid (born 26 March 1981) is a Uruguayan former football left-back.

 Club career

 Danubio

 Lima made his professional debut in 2001 for Danubio FC.
 He was an integral part of the Danubio squad that won two league championships in 2004 and 2006–07.

 Argentina

 In 2007, he moved to Vélez Sársfield of the Primera División Argentina, at request of then manager Ricardo La Volpe.
 Lima holds the record of the fastest red card in the history of short tournaments in Argentina (which started in 1991).
 He was sent off at 2'45 of Vélez' first game of the Apertura 07, after a violent foul over Colón's Pablo Jerez.
 He joined Rosario Central on 12 January 2009, on loan from Vélez Sársfield and helped the team avoid relegation by playing all but one game of the tournament and scoring two goals from free kicks.

 Lima's contract with Vélez Sársfield was set to end in June 2010 and the club stated publicly it would not be renewed.